Reestit mutton: Flavour

-Reestit mutton has a salty flavour, which is also influenced by the peat smoke which it is exposed to when drying.
+Reestit mutton has a salty flavour, which is also influenced by the peat smoke to which it is exposed when drying.
 The food is considered nostalgic by Shetlanders.

 The first butcher to sell reestit mutton on a commercial basis in Lerwick, Shetland advertised it as having "an acquired taste that you acquire at the first taste".

 Dishes

 Reestit mutton is commonly used as the basis for reestit mutton soup.
 The soup is made with tatties (potatoes), and is commonly served with bannocks - small savoury scone-like baked items.
 This dish is commonly associated with the Up Helly Aa fire festival.
 It can also be used as the filling of a reestit mutton pie.